Is A GED Worth Getting?

 Students who successfully take the four GED modules will receive a GED credential (depending on the state, this could be a certificate or a diploma).
 The GED diploma technically has the same validity as a common high school diploma.

-Is a GED Worth Getting?
+So, is a GED Worth Getting?

 You may wonder whether it’s worth getting a GED.
 Maybe there are other options.
 Well, in the first place, holding a GED in comparison to having no secondary education diploma at all is perfectly fine.